 TMH announces University forum to begin next year by Marty Graham Rev. Theodore Hesburgh, president of the University, announced plans for future forums between members of the University community at last Friday's student-Board of Trustees meeting in the Engineering Auditorium.
 This meeting, which had not been announced until early Friday afternoon, was the result of student protest to the decision that Friday's Board of Trustees meeting be closed to students.
-Hesburgh stated that starting next fail, several open forums, led by student, faculty, administration, and trustee heads, will meet to discuss important issues facing the country as well as the University.
+Hesburgh stated that starting next fall, several open forums, led by student, faculty, administration, and trustee heads, will meet to discuss important issues facing the country as well as the University.
 The plans for Friday's 5:00 meeting between nine trustee members and students had not been make known to the student body until about 12:45 p.m. that afternoon.
 Originally student body president Phil McKenna, vice-president Fred Dedrick, Ron Mastriana, and student union director Denny Clark were scheduled to meet with Hesburgh and several board members after Friday afternoon's trustee meeting.
-Hesburgh, however, decided to open the meeting to students and faculty members after he learned of the gathering of about 100 students on the South Quad.
-The students were protesting the closed board meeting, the refusal of the board to print the minutes of this meeting, and the decision of board leaders to hold the meeting between the Education and Student Affairs Committee and student representatives this summer.
+Hesburgh, however, decided to open the meeting to students and faculty members after he learned of the gathering of about 100 students on the South The students were protesting the closed board meeting, the refusal of the board to print the minutes of this meeting, and the decision of board leaders to hold the meeting between the Education and Student Affairs Committee and student representatives this summer.
 The students were not satisfied when Dedrick told them of Hesburgh's concession, however, and proceeded to move their meeting to the lawn in front of the Center for Continuing Education, in which the board was to hold their afternoon session.
 Throughout the entire discussion, many students voiced the opinion that the body should perform some action which would show the "conservative policy makers" that they were dissatisfsfied with the board's decisions.
 Off-campus commissioner Bernie Ryan, McKenna, and Dedrick did all they could to keep the students from any violent confrontation with board members.
 McKenna stated, "Militant action at this time would be harmful to all our attempts at opening the board of trustees meeting to delegates of the student body and establishing a dialogue between students and these officials."
-The students then decided to move their meeting into Morris Inn where they hoped to confront members of the board, (continued on page 3) ND student killed and three injured killed and another seriously injured about five o'clock yesterday afternoon when the car in which they were riding said that he suffered multiple overturned just north of Buchanan, Michigan.
-Two others able to walk.
-Roderick was being were injured in the one car Msgr.
-John McGrath One Notre Dame student was Student Body Treasurer Richard Roderick, also a junior in business, from Silver Spring, Md.
-A doctor caring for Roderick abrasions, but was conscious and examined for possible internal injuries last night; it is expected that he will be released today.
-The four students were returning from a Naval ROTC Battalion picnic along Red Bud Trail, which was described by a Michigan State Trooper as "a acciident.
+The students then decided to move their meeting into Morris Inn where they hoped to confront members of the board, (continued on page 3) ND student killed and three injured killed and another seriously injured about five o'clock yesterday afternoon when the car in which they were riding overturned just north of Buchanan, Michigan.
+Two others were injured in the one car acciident.
 Dead is Michael Rosick, a sophomore engineering student from Silver Spring, Md., who lived on campus in Farley Hall.
 In critical condition is Michael Buzas, a third year business student from Glenside, Pa.
 He was taken to Memorial Hospital in South Bend, where he is under intensive care.
 Hospital personell said Buzas is suffering from a severe head injury and facial lacerations.
 Michigan State Police at Niles said that the driver and owner of the car was William J. Carter, a junior business student from Los Altos, Cal.
 Carter was treated for abrasions and released at Pawating Hospital in Niles, Michigan.
-Admitted at Pawating Hospital and described as being in fair condition is former
+Admitted at Pawating Hospital and described as being in fair condition is former One Notre Dame student was Student Body Treasurer Richard Roderick, also a junior in business, from Silver Spring, Md.
+A doctor caring for Roderick said that he suffered multiple abrasions, but was conscious and able to walk.
+Roderick was being